-Item
+Item Uncertainties

-Estimation of the net liability to pay pensions depends on a The effects on the net pensions liability of changes in number of complex judgements relating to the discount rate individual assumptions can be measured.
-For instance, a changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Pensions Estimation of the net liability to pay pensions depends on a The effects on the net pensions liability of changes in Liability number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.